yangsu01/funance_blog/src/blogs/returns.md

 <img src="./figures/returns/tsm-aapl-coke-returns.png" alt="TSM AAPL COKE returns" class="img-fluid" /> <br>
 Figure 6: Daily Returns of TSM, AAPL, COKE

-We can see similar behaviors of all 3 stocks.
-Its hard to judge which one has better performance and/or volatility.
-I probably should have chosen other stocks, but its 11pm rn...
+We can see similar behaviors in all 3 stocks.
+It's hard to judge which one has better performance and/or volatility.
+I probably should have chosen other stocks, but it's 11 pm rn...

-Lets look at the metrics of average returns and volatility...
+Let's look at the metrics of average returns and volatility...
 Using the equations defined above, we get:

 | Stock | Annual Returns | Annualized Volatility |
 | :---: | :------------: | :-------------------: |